-- 1. Be matriculated at the university with a declared major; - Limit requests for assessment to those course areas that will fulfill degree requirements in their declared major; - 3.
-Have had all transfer credits officially evaluated prior to attempting this credit option.
+- 1. Be matriculated at the university with a declared major; - 2.
+Limit requests for assessment to those course areas that will fulfill degree requirements in their declared major; - 3.
+Have had all transfer credits officially evaluated prior to attempting this credit option. - 4.
+Submit the designated fee for each PLA assessment being evaluated made payable to the department assessing the PLA portfolios(s).